-Louise Lyngh Bjerregaard is a fashion designer based in Paris known for blurring the boundaries between couture and ready-to-wear.
-Founded on craftsmanship, an obsession with textiles and a meticulous attention to details, the brand holds a strong focus on technical sensibility while uniting art, fashion and subversion.
+Louise Lyngh Bjerregaard is an experienced artistic director who lives and works in Paris and who is primarily known for blurring the boundaries between couture and ready-to-wear.
+Founded on craftsmanship, an obsession with textiles, meticulous attention to detail, her eponymous atelier holds a strong focus on technical sensibility while uniting art, fashion and subversion.

-Bjerregaard had her runway debut in 2021 during Couture Week in Paris with supermodel May Andersen walking the show.
-A few months later she debuted digital at Copenhagen Fashion Week in August 2021.
-Earlier that year, she was shortlisted as finalist at the 2021 Zalando Sustainability Awards and the 2021 Magasin du Nord Fashion Prize.
+Bjerregaard launched her namesake womenswear brand in France in 2021 and in June same year she had her much anticipated runway debut during Couture Week with supermodel May Andersen walking the show and music score by producer Rune Rask.
+A few months later Bjerregaard favored her home country and debuted digitally on the official calendar at Copenhagen Fashion Week.
+Earlier that year, she was shortlisted as a finalist at the 2021 Zalando Sustainability Awards which she withdrew fro due to Covid-19.
+Later she was a finalist at the 2021 Magasin du Nord Fashion Prize.

 For more information please contact email@example.com